 The patella can dislocate outside of its normal position, usually round the outside of the knee.
 It can also partially dislocate, called a subluxation.

-Symptoms of Patella Dislocation
+Symptoms of patella dislocation

 Pain will be felt immediately at the time of injury.
 There is likely to be swelling in the knee joint and there will be an obvious displacement of the kneecap.
 Often the kneecap may briefly dislocated and then return to its normal position, although pain and swelling will usually be present.

+The patella, or kneecap lies in front of the knee joint.
+It glides up and down a groove called the patellofemoral groove at the front of the thigh bone or femur as the knee bends.
 The patella is attached to the quadriceps muscle via the quadriceps tendon and acts to increase the leverage from this muscle group when straightening the knee.

-Treatment of Patella Dislocation
+Treatment of patella dislocation

 What can a Sports Injury Professional do?

 A professional therapist can confirm the diagnosis.
 Patellar dislocations can sometimes have similar symptoms to an anterior cruciate ligament injury due to an audible crack or pop and the feeling of the knee giving way.

 They can help with the pain by prescribing anesthetic and repositioning the patella if it has not already relocated.
 NSAID's or anti inflammatory medication such as Ibuprofen may be prescribed to reduce pain, inflammation and swelling.

 Patellofemoral taping techniques can provide support for the patella, especially if the patient needs to be mobile and there is a risk or further dislocations.
 An X-ray and / or arthroscopy will help evaluate the extent of the injury.
 Surgery may be necessary if there are loose fragments of bone or other major structural damage.